Fencing rules: Team events

-Imagine, however, things go slowly, and after three minutes the total score is 8-6.
-Although neither fencer reached the limit of 10 total points for this match, the next pair to fence will still be able to go as high as 15.
-In other words, the maximum score for each round continues increasing by 5 regardless of how many points were scored in the previous match.
+Matches between teams are three minutes long, or to 5 points, as in the pools.
+There are important differences, however: each match the score carries over, and the maximum score for each match is increased by 5.
+The maximum score for each round continues increasing by 5 regardless of how many points were scored in the previous match.
+Because there are 9 matches, the highest score possible is 45 points.

-Since there are 9 matches, the highest score possible is 45 points.
-However, the winner is simply the team with the highest score at the end of the ninth match, even if it is less than 45.
 While sabre almost inevitably goes to 45, it is not unusual to see an épée score in the mid to low thirties.
 If there is a tie at the end of the ninth match, then the usual tie-breaking rules apply, and it is the same two fencers who will do the tie-breaker match.

 Team tournaments sometimes use pools and elimination rounds, although given the possible length of a team match (often a half-hour each), this is not so common, and they usually begin in a direct elimination format.
 The seeding of the teams in this case can be random, or based on the performance of the individual members (if it is a tournament with both), or even based on the results of the same team at other tournaments (for example if it is a national team).
 Unlike individual tournaments, teams must almost always fence for bronze.